 Top Influencer Marketing Statistics (Editor’s Choice)

-- The influencer marketing sector was worth £7.1 billion globally in 2020.
+- The influencer marketing sector could be worth £12.57 billion globally in 2022.

 - Global fashion influencer marketing could reach £12.4 billion by 2027.